-The risk management organization constructs the forward price curve through the use of available market prices, broker quotes and bid/offer spreads.
+The significant unobservable input listed above is used by the risk management organization to construct the fair value through the use of available market prices, broker quotes and bid/offer spreads.
 In periods where market prices or broker quotes are not available, the risk management organization derives monthly prices by applying seasonal shaping based on historical broker quotes and spreads.
 Long-term prices are derived from internally developed or commercial models with both internal and external data inputs.
 BPA management believes this approach maximizes the use of pricing information from external sources and is currently the best option for valuation.
 Significant increases or decreases in the inputs would result in significantly higher or lower fair value measurements.